Governance

 2. Composition.
 The Executive Committee shall consist of the Officers of the Division, the most recent Past Chair, the Division Councilor, three Members-at-Large elected to staggered three-year terms, and two Early Career/Student Members elected to staggered two-year terms.

 3. Executive Committee Meetings.
 The Executive Committee shall hold at least two meetings each year, one of which shall occur during the Regular Meeting.
-Any member of the Executive Committee unable to attend a meeting may name an alternate who is a member of the Division in good standing to represent him or her, subject to the approval of the Chair.
+Any member of the Executive Committee unable to attend a meeting may name an alternate who is a member of the Division in good standing to represent them, subject to the approval of the Chair.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 ARTICLE VI - OFFICERS AND DIVISION COUNCILLOR(S)

 1. Officers.
-The Officers of the Division shall be a Chair, a Chair-Elect, a Vice-Chair, and a Secretary/Treasurer.
+The Officers of the Division shall be a Chair, a Chair-Elect, a Vice Chair, and a Secretary/Treasurer.

 5. Duties of the Secretary/Treasurer.
 The Secretary/Treasurer shall maintain the records of the Division including minutes of Executive Committee meetings and Business Sessions, Division activities and membership lists.
 The Secretary/Treasurer shall notify the Executive Committee of matters requiring the decision of said Committee and shall, in collaboration with the Chair, prepare the agenda of Executive Committee meetings and Business Sessions.
 The Secretary/Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee and to the Society Corporate Secretary within four weeks after each meeting.
 Following elections, such minutes are to include the results of the election and a roster of the current Executive Committee membership.